-Investing in startups: Driving innovation, maximizing returns
+How to invest in startups: Driving innovation and maximizing returns

 Investing in startups today is not only profitable — it’s a way to actively shape the future by anticipating trends, identifying talent, and becoming a catalyst for change.